-A researcher can get bad reputation by publishing erroneous articles (i.e., articles with a negative worth), or when any expert can publicly verify that j, the matrix is: the researcher performed an incorrect review.
+A researcher can get bad reputation by publishing erroneous articles (i.e., articles with a negative worth), or when any expert can publicly verify that the researcher performed an incorrect review.

 We assume that, prior to seeing reviewing comments, a researcher does not know the worth of his own articles (explaining erroneous articles).